 The high-volume elastomer market faces a distinct challenge in managing more than 17 million tonnes per annum of waste (globally), especially in tyres and conveyor belts.
 In the UK alone, it is estimated that around 50,000 tonnes of waste tyres are generated each year.
-For example, manufacturing conveyor belts consumes enormous natural
+72 For example, manufacturing conveyor belts consumes enormous natural

-&lt;sup>70Precedence Research Global Elastomer Market Report 2022 resources whilst producing significant greenhouse gases (GHGs) throughout all stages of production and use.
+70Precedence Research Global Elastomer Market Report 2022

+71Based on the size of the European Elastomers market and the UK's position in it, from Fortune Business Insights Market Analysis resources whilst producing significant greenhouse gases (GHGs) throughout all stages of production and use.
 Extended use, repair and reuse are essential to reduce the consumption of virgin materials.
 Recycling elastomers can lead to their repurposing into new materials with desirable properties that virgin rubbers lack.
 Increasingly, both manufacturers and legislators realise that recycling is essential for environmental sustainability and can improve the cost of manufacturing.